Welcome to the Quinn Families of Carteret and Duplin Counties, NC

 Pugh Was a Share Cropper

-The path is clear using the United States Census Records for Pugh and Family because there have always been three counties involved.
-Duplin, Lenoir and Forsyth.
+The path is clear when exploring Duplin County genealogy through the United States Census Records for Pugh Quinn and his family, as three counties have always been involved: Duplin, Lenoir, and Forsyth.

-Initially listed as the Trent Township in Lenoir County in the 1920 Census, it now becomes Albertson in Duplin County on the 1930 US Census and is really only a few feet away.
+Initially listed as Trent Township in Lenoir County in the 1920 Census, it becomes Albertson in Duplin County on the 1930 US Census, just a few feet away.

-He was farming land that his Great Grandfather Caleb Quin had been granted after the American Revolution and was still in the hands of another one of his other Quinn family there that needed help working their farm where Caleb Quin is buried.
+Franklin "Pugh" Quinn was farming land that his Great Grandfather, Caleb Quin, had been granted after the American Revolution.
+This land remained in the hands of another member of the Quinn family, who needed assistance working the farm where Caleb Quin is buried.

-In 1909 Franklin "Pugh" Quinn married "Minnie" Victoria Davis from Brogden just a hop away where Duplin and Wayne County borders are located.
+In 1909, Franklin "Pugh" Quinn married "Minnie" Victoria Davis from Brogden, located just a hop away where Duplin and Wayne County borders are found.

-Great Grandma Minnie V. Davis 1886-1958 and Franklin Pugh Quinn had 6 children.
-Virginia died very young.
+Great Grandma Minnie V. Davis (1886-1958) and Franklin Pugh Quinn had six children, although Virginia sadly died very young.

-Virginia was buried at Rooty Branch Church January 15th, 1928.
+Virginia was buried at Rooty Branch Church on January 15th, 1928.

 World War 1